 Goodwill represents the excess of the purchase price over the fair value of the net tangible and intangible assets acquired and liabilities assumed.
 Goodwill is attributable to the workforce of the acquired business and the projected revenue increase expected to arise from future customers after the acquisition.
-Goodwill from the GPX India Acquisition is attributable to the Asia-Pacific region and is not deductible for local tax purposes.
-Goodwill from the Entel Chile Acquisition is attributable to the Americas region and is not expected to be amortizable for local tax purposes.
-Goodwill from the MainOne Acquisition is attributable to the EMEA region and is not deductible for local tax purposes except for the portion attributable to Ghana.
+Goodwill from the Entel Peru and Entel Chile acquisitions are attributable to the Americas region.
+Goodwill from the Entel Chile acquisition is amortizable for local tax purposes, while goodwill from the Entel Peru acquisition is not expected to be amortizable for local tax purposes.
+Goodwill from the MainOne Acquisition is attributable to the EMEA region and is generally not deductible for local tax purposes.